 Days 11-12: Grand Canyon National Park, Arizona

 Make your way to the Grand Canyon – one of the world's seven natural wonders.
 Dating back around two billion years, the 277-mile long, 6,000 feet deep canyon is a World Heritage site that stays long in the memory.
 For the best views, and photos, its multi-coloured layers – which include some of the oldest exposed rock on the planet – drive the Desert View scenic route – a 25-mile jaunt along the Canyon's south rim.
 At sunset, the changing colours are truly spectacular.
+Of course, there's always the option of a helicopter flight.

 Stay: Yavapai Lodge East (Standard)